George M. Willing: Biography

 Willing was born to an affluent Philadelphia family.
 Educated as a physician, he married the daughter of successful merchant, Mary Ann.
 The young medical practitioner got into trouble by performing abortions, and to escape potential legal problems moved to California in the early 1850s.

 By the late 1850s, Willing had resettled in St. Louis, Missouri.
 He left there in April 1859 to become part of the Pike's Peak Gold Rush.
 Upon his arrival to the area, he worked in the "Goose Pasture Diggings" for several months.
 Described by the Rocky Mountain News as a "good geologist and a most polished gentleman", Willing became a candidate for delegate for Jefferson Territory in October 1859.
 Despite losing the election, he still traveled to Washington D.C. to lobby for the interests of the Pikes Peak area.

-While working as a delegate, Willing claimed to have created the name "Idaho" after being inspired by a girl named Ida.
+While working as a delegate, Willing claimed to have created the name "Idaho."
 While there is no definitive proof to either confirm or refute this claim, the earliest known usage of the name was within a Congressional committee during 1860.

 Earliest published account of his claim was in a December 11, 1875 New York Daily Tribune article by Willing's friend, William O. Stoddard.
 Despite the choice of "Colorado" as the name for the territory organized around the Pikes Peak area, the name "Idaho" became popular in the area and was used as the name for a steamboat, a Colorado town, and a county in Washington Territory before being used for Idaho Territory.